Tuya-Community/miniapp-smart-ui/packages/config-provider/README.en.md

 }
 ```

-## Customize Theme
+## Customizing Theme

 ### Introduction

-Smart UI components organize styles through a wealth of [CSS variables](https://developer.mozilla.org/zh-CN/docs/Web/CSS/Using_CSS_custom_properties).
-By overriding these CSS variables, you can achieve effects like **custom themes and dynamic theme switching**.
+Smart UI components organize styles through rich [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
+By overriding these CSS variables, you can achieve **custom themes, dynamic theme switching**, and other effects.

 #### Example

-Take the Button component as an example.
-Looking at the component's style, you can see the following variables on the `.smart-button--primary` class name:
+Taking the Button component as an example, by viewing the component's styles, you can see the following variables in the `.smart-button--primary` class name:

 ```css
 .smart-button--primary {